Mass media in Africa

 The media in Africa is expanding rapidly due to advances in telecommunications, especially mobile phones and the internet.
 In newspaper reporting, many Africans have won international media awards.
-In writing both prose and poetry, many awards have also been won by Africans, and Africa now claims a Nobel Laureate in Literature, Prof. Wole Soyinka of Nigeria.
+In writing both prose and poetry, many awards have also been won by Africans, and Africa now claims a Nobel Laureate in Literature, Prof. Wole Soyinka of Nigeria, and Novelist Naguib Mahfouz of Egypt.
+Cairo is considered the nexus of the regional entertainment industry, including films, television, and recorded music.

 History

 In 1794 the first printing press arrived in Africa delivered to Freetown, Sierra Leone, but was destroyed by a French raiding party before it was ever used.
 When another press arrived in 1800 the newspaper the Sierra Leone Advertiser began being printed.

-Communications

-Advances in satellite communication, and its availability in Africa (some countries on the continent have their own communications satellites) has meant that some local television stations are now viewed outside their terrestrial broadcast areas.
-Submarine fibre cables are gradually changing the face of communications in Africa and bringing faster and more reliable Internet connectivity to most countries on the continent.
-The challenge is to continue the advance of fibre inland.
-Much of the fibre being laid is without redundancy, so it is great when it works, but there is always the concern that you need satellite back up.